bd-spl/helm-charts-releaser/charts/testrtc-speedtest/README.md

-# Speedtest Helm Chart (this is a bailerplate, everytging is TBD...)
+# Speedtest Helm Chart
+(this is a boilerplate, everytging is TBD...)

 * Installs [Speedtest](https://testrtc.com/network-testing/)